francescoo22/masters-thesis/chapters/5-Annotation-System.typ

 In @call-sup-ok-1 it is possible to call `f` by passing `x` and `x.f` since $Delta(x.f) = shared$.
 In @call-sup-wrong is not possible to call `g` by passing `b` and `b.f`, this is because `g`, in its body, expects `x.f` to be _unique_, but it would not be the case by passing `b` and `b.f`.
 Finally @call-sup-ok-2 shows that it is possible to call `h` by passing `x` and `x.f` since the method expects both of the arguments to be _shared_.

-// TODO: use codly for comments that are not contexts (e.g. not derivable: 'x' is passed more than once but is also expected to be unique)

 #figure(
   caption: "Typing example for method call with same reference",